Both short-term disability (STD) and long-term disability (LTD) have specific nuances that apply to them.

 The rules vary from state to state.
 In California, SDI is paid for through employee paycheck deductions.
 In New York, an employer may obtain private coverage or purchase coverage through the state fund to meet the obligation.

-These plans are not supported on the Zenefits platform.
-However, your company may be subject to fines if you do not offer these plans to employees residing in the states mentioned.
-Please contact the following resources to stay compliant and/or set-up new coverage if needed:
+Your company may be subject to fines if you do not offer these plans to employees residing in the states mentioned.
+You can contact the following resources to stay compliant and/or set-up new coverage if needed:

 California SDI — State Disability Insurance